IanRFerguson/glm-express/README.md

 This is a package for modeling functional neuroimaging tasks.
 As the name implies, it's optimized to be simple and straightforward!
 The `task_information.json` file stores all of the regressors and modeling specifications for each task; modifying this file allows you to test a range of analytical outcomes.

+## Currently

+This package comes equipped with two modeling objects:

+`Subject` is a first-level modeler for subject-specific functional neuroimaging data

+Click **here** for a demo of the `Subject` object

+`GroupLevel` is a second-level modeler that is optimized to aggregate contrast maps derived by the `Subject` object

+Click **here** for a demo of the `GroupLevel` object

+## In Development

+A `RestingState` object is currently in the works, for analyses of subject-level resting state functional connectivity

 ## Assumptions

 We assume the following about your data: